Former RNC Chair On Republicans Threatening Civil War: ‘I Don’t Know What The Hell’s Wrong With These People’

 Some Trump supporters have apparently expressed willingness to start a civil war as well, as the voicemail shared by Democrat David Cicilline suggests — the Congressman published a voicemail in which a man claiming to support Trump bragged about being ready to go to war if Democrats move forward with impeachment.

-“Yeah, I don’t know what the hell’s wrong with these people,” Steele said of Republicans in the United States Congress, and other Trump allies.
+“Yeah, I don’t know what the hell’s wrong with these people,” Steele said of Republicans in the United States Congress and other Trump allies.

 “I think we just need to be straight up about it and just call them out.
 Jeffress, Gohmert, all of them are — this is something they want,” he added.